impress-org/donation-block-for-stripe/readme.txt

 == Installation ==

 Do you have a WordPress website?
 Great!
-You can use this block on your site.
-Simply log into your WP-Admin and go to Plugins > Add New.
-Once there search "Donation Block for Stripe by GiveWP".
-Once you find the plugin, click "Install Now".
+You can use this block on your site to add a donation form in a few simple steps.
+Log into your WP-Admin and go to Plugins > Add New.
+Once there search "Donation Form Block for Stripe by GiveWP."
+Once you find the plugin, click "Install Now."

 Alternatively, when in the block editor open up the block editor and click the "Add Block" button.
 Once there, type "Donation" and you should see the block display in the list of available blocks.
 Simply click to install and add the block to your page.